 “But,” he said, “I sent them the name 'Lord Stanley Kovarik,' but I spelled it 'Lorde Stanli.'
 But nobody bit on it.
 But then I told them the actual name and nobody believed me, until they got to the hospital – I had it written up on the board.
 And I even drew a little Bluenote next to Gloria.
 They're like, 'That's a joke, right?'
 And I'm like – 'No!
 That's her name!'

-And on Wednesday night, while Jenna slept, “I was watching the game,” Matt said, “while holding baby Mackenzie Gloria.”
+And on Wednesday night, while Jenna slept, “I was watching the game,” Matt said of the Blues in the Stanley Cup Final, “while holding baby Mackenzie Gloria.”

 So what happened when Carl Gunnarsson scored the Game 2 overtime goal?